Weed is simple, right? You consume cannabis, you get high, the end.

 Don’t forget that your setting also affects how you’re going to feel!
 It’s much more likely you’ll have a positive and health-promoting experience if you’re in a comfortable, safe environment.

-Do some research or chat with a doctor about what strains are recommended for what you’re trying to accomplish — such as symptom relief, or just kicking back without the hangover.
+Do some research and chat with a doctor or medical cannabis nurse about which strains are recommended for what you’re trying to accomplish — such as symptom relief or just kicking back without the hangover.

 |Name||Category||THC content||CBD content||Terpenes||Main effects||Good for people with|